sighupio/getting-started/distro-on-vms/README.md

         type: prometheus
 ```

 This section configures the `module-monitoring` module.
-The complete stack with Prometheus.
+The complete stack with Prometheus based on kube-prometheus and other monitoring tools.

 #### Policy (OPA) core module and Tracing core module